blopez-dev/blopez-dev/README.md

 <!-- Create a tabular data for blog posts-->
 ### ✔️ I'm currently learning
-- Mongo
+- Typescript
 - GraphQL
-- python
+- Docker
 - Node

 ### 💻 I'm working on
-- Application for hospital management
-- My portfolio website.
+- New portfolio for me with Next.js, Prisma and SQL

-### 🌱 Goals for 2021
+### 🌱 Goals for 2022
-- Build 10+ projects Full STACK.
-- Contribute to Open Source.
+- Open a totally free site with react bases for everyone
+- New projects witt React, typescript and styled-components
+- Finish new component library with react, typescript and storybook

 ### 💭 Ask me about
+- Tech
-- Design 🎨
+- UX/UI
 - Economy 📈
-- Gaming 💻

 <!--
 ### 🌴 Fun facts